 We have two informative on-demand webinars you can access for free that cover the benefits of establishing compliance training in your LMS of choice:

 A major advantage of an LMS is that it is capable of collecting extremely granular learner data.
-Using an xAPI data analysis tool such as Zoola Analytics allows you to gain a comprehensive and accurate overview of how effective eLearning is.
+Using an xAPI data analysis tool such as Lambda Analytics allows you to gain a comprehensive and accurate overview of how effective eLearning is.
 Learner data can also be compared year-to-year, allowing you to ensure that iterations of the training programs are increasingly effective.
 In addition, worker performance can be compared year-to-year to evaluate whether your workforce also is becoming increasingly effective.

 With the right tools and know-how, you can use your LMS to improve the return your compliance and training investment.
 Discover how to do exactly that with our free eBook: How To Make Compliance A Competitive Advantage.

-Whether you’re looking to improve the ROI of your compliance training with your Learning Management System, are looking to optimize your LMS and eLearning programs with learning analytics, or need any other eLearning solutions, we have the expertise to help you reach your goals.
+Whether you’re looking to improve the ROI of your compliance training with your Learning Management System, are looking to optimize your LMS and eLearning programs with learning analytics, or need any other integrated eLearning solutions, we have the expertise to help you reach your goals.

 Contact us today, we’d love to help you create a better way to learn!